 - Blood Meal

-It’s important to note that the EU (European Union) defines by-products differently than the U.S. This is simply a matter of language and semantics; however, the concept remains the same.
-For the purpose of this post as a U.S. based blog, we are using ‘By-Products’ somewhat interchangeably with ‘Co-Products’ to avoid confusion.
+Author’s Note: the EU (European Union) defines by-products differently than the U.S. This is simply a matter of language and semantics; however, the concept remains the same.
+For this post as a U.S.-based blog, we are using ‘By-Products’ somewhat interchangeably with ‘Co-Products’ to avoid confusion.

 Are By-Products in Dog Food Bad?

-Rennet, which is necessary to make many cheeses, is a by-product that comes from the stomach of ruminant animals.
+Rennet, which is necessary to make many cheeses, is a by-product coming from the stomach of ruminant animals.

 Leather is a by-product (co-product) of the beef industry.